 i) They must check the studs of all players before kick-off and at any stage in the match should there be concern that any footwear might have become dangerous.
 A substitute’s studs must be checked before being permitted to enter the field

 ii) They should not permit any foul, offensive or insulting language, aggressive behaviour or open dissent from players on either side.
 If such behaviour occurs and players do not respond to the attempts of the referee to stop it, the referee should stop the match and request to see both captains and both coaches irrespective of which side is most to blame.
+In ISFA matches, the system of temporary dismissals (sinbins) is in place for all yellow cards issued for dissent.

 c) The conduct of members of staff must be beyond reproach: